nomicflux/servant-opaleye-blog/README.md

 Next, we'll make some adjustments to our API files from Lesson 1.
 There, we mixed together the API and the data definitions.
 But we'll want to use those data definitions in multiple places: when connecting to our database, when composing queries, when accessing the API, and so on.
 We don't want to make everything depend on everything else, so let's place our models in a separate folder.
 Create a "src/Models" directory.
 We'll start with Models/User.hs.

-While we're on the subject, we'll also split out our queries into their own folder: "src/Queries".
+While we're at it, we'll also split out our queries into their own folder: "src/Queries".
 Query files and API files alike will rely on Model files, but Queries and APIs will have no reliance on each other.

 ## Step 3: Create the User Model